eliranwong/UniqueBible/README.md

 # 3rd Party Resources

-UniqueBible.app has a built-in converter, supporting conversion of some 3rd modules.<br>
+In addition to Marvel.bible modules and datasets, UniqueBible.app has a built-in converter.<br>
-Currently, we support the following modules:
+The built-in converter supports import of the following third-party modules:<br>

 * MySword Bible Modules (<a href="https://mysword.info/download-mysword/bibles">https://mysword.info/download-mysword/bibles</a>)